 - Plenty of references to other superpowered people are thrown in for laughs.

-- Not Wearing Tights: Just as they don't actually call themselves superheroes, they don't wear costumes, unless you count Elvin and Billy's lab coats.
+- Not Wearing Tights: Just as they don't actually call themselves superheroes, they don't wear costumes, unless you count Elvin and Billy's lab coats, or the basketball team outfits most of the team sports in the pilot episode.

 - A Protagonist Shall Lead Them: Billy acts as the leader of the team.
 He has no powers, but he manages to get the others to work together.